BrandonXu6106/obsidianpublish/content/thoughts/Database.md

 The simplest, fastest, and most expressive way of writing data is an event log: every time you want to write some data, you encode it as a self-contained string (perhaps as JSON), including a timestamp, and then append it to a sequence of events.
 Events in this log are immutable: you never change or delete them, you only ever append more events to the log (which may supersede earlier events).

 The principle of maintaining separate read-optimized representations and deriving them from the write-optimized representation is called command query responsibility segregation.
-Similar ideas can be found in [[State Machine Replication (SMR)|SMR]]
+Similar ideas can be found in [[State Machine Replication (SMR)|SMR](State%20Machine%20Replication%20(SMR).md)

 ### Normalization
 Normalization refers to how many ways there are of representation the same underlying information.
 This is typically done by giving an ID to each piece of data so that there is only one 'canonical' way of referring to it.